 • Vertical / industry category (healthcare, nonprofit, education, government)

 Brand registration typically takes 1 to 5 business days.
-Once approved, you receive a brand vetting score (0-100).
+Once approved, you receive a brand vetting score on a scale of 0 to 100.
 Higher scores unlock higher throughput tiers.

 Step 2: Campaign Registration